michaeldougal/michaeldougal.github.io/my-project/docs/api.md

 !!! warning
     When two or more modules exist with the same name or partial path, Order will warn you that it found multiple modules for your request, and will ask you to be more specific.
 You can use any level of the module paths it provides you with, as long as it is unique.

-The Order module itself can also be used instead of `shared` if you have other uses for that keyword, or want to avoid globals like the plague.
+The Order module itself can also be used instead of `shared` if you have other uses for that keyword, want to avoid globals like the plague, or are running in portable mode.
 For example:
 ```lua
 local require = require(game:GetService("ReplicatedStorage").Shared.Order)
 ```

 ### Supporting modules from other frameworks
-If you would like to import a module from another framework that uses `require` to load dependencies, simply redirect `require` to `shared`:
+If you would like to import a module from another framework that uses `require` to load dependencies (such as Nevermore), simply redirect `require` to `shared`:
 ```lua
 local require = shared
 ```